hartwigmedical/scripts/datarequest/README.md

 =====

 This page provides practical information on how to access / work with the data that will be made available to you within the context of a Data Access Request (DR) from Hartwig Medical Foundation.

-Hartwig Medical foundation will make the licenced data available through the Google Cloud Platform (GCP).

 Note: more details on the methods used to generate both the genomic and clinical data can be found on a separate [Methods](./README_METHODS.md) page.